renatoGarcia/icecream-cpp/README.md

 cmake --install .
 ```

+### Conan

+The released versions are available on [Conan](https://conan.io/center/recipes/icecream-cpp) too:

+[Here](example_project/conanfile.txt) we also have an example of a `conanfile.txt` which
+requires Icecream-cpp.

 ### Nix

-If using [Nix](https://nixos.org), IceCream-Cpp can be included as a flakes input as
+If using [Nix](https://nixos.org), Icecream-cpp can be included as a flakes input as
 ```Nix
 inputs.icecream-cpp.url = "github:renatoGarcia/icecream-cpp";
 ```

-The IceCream-Cpp flake defines an overlay, so that it can be used when importing `nixpkgs`:
+The Icecream-cpp flake defines an overlay, so that it can be used when importing `nixpkgs`:
 ```Nix
 import nixpkgs {
   system = "x86_64-linux";